Yandex Cloud

 Advanced shardingAdvanced sharding

-Create a Yandex StoreDoc cluster and a network for it with multiple hosts:
+Create a multi-host Yandex StoreDoc cluster along with its supporting network:

 Cluster test specifications: